Archaea: Metabolism

 Archaea exhibit a great variety of chemical reactions in their metabolism and use many sources of energy.
 These reactions are classified into nutritional groups, depending on energy and carbon sources.
 Some archaea obtain energy from inorganic compounds such as sulfur or ammonia (they are chemotrophs).
 These include nitrifiers, methanogens and anaerobic methane oxidisers.
-In these reactions one compound passes electrons to another (in a redox reaction), releasing energy to fuel the cell's activities.
+In these reactions, one compound passes electrons to another (in a redox reaction), releasing energy to fuel the cell's activities.
 One compound acts as an electron donor and one as an electron acceptor.
 The energy released is used to generate adenosine triphosphate (ATP) through chemiosmosis, the same basic process that happens in the mitochondrion of eukaryotic cells.

 Other groups of archaea use sunlight as a source of energy (they are phototrophs), but oxygen–generating photosynthesis does not occur in any of these organisms.
 Many basic metabolic pathways are shared among all forms of life; for example, archaea use a modified form of glycolysis (the Entner–Doudoroff pathway) and either a complete or partial citric acid cycle.
 These similarities to other organisms probably reflect both early origins in the history of life and their high level of efficiency.

-Some Euryarchaeota are methanogens (archaea that produce methane as a result of metabolism) living in anaerobic environments, such as swamps.
+Some Methanobacteriati are methanogens (archaea that produce methane as a result of metabolism) living in anaerobic environments, such as swamps.
 This form of metabolism evolved early, and it is even possible that the first free-living organism was a methanogen.
 A common reaction involves the use of carbon dioxide as an electron acceptor to oxidize hydrogen.
 Methanogenesis involves a range of coenzymes that are unique to these archaea, such as coenzyme M and methanofuran.
 Other organic compounds such as alcohols, acetic acid or formic acid are used as alternative electron acceptors by methanogens.
 These reactions are common in gut-dwelling archaea.
 Acetic acid is also broken down into methane and carbon dioxide directly, by acetotrophic archaea.
 These acetotrophs are archaea in the order Methanosarcinales, and are a major part of the communities of microorganisms that produce biogas.